-Skillful interior decorating is largely an artistic endeavor, but there's some science involved also, and none more important than the psychology of paint color.
+Skillful interior decorating is largely an artistic endeavor, but there’s some science involved also, and none more important than the psychology of choosing paint colors.

 “Color psychology can help you choose paint colors that create the right mood in a room, affecting not just your own feelings, but those of everyone who enters the space,” according to Debbie Zimmer, color expert at the Paint Quality Institute.
 “In fact, paint color is so powerful that it can influence not just our state of mind, but even our physiology,” she says.